cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 ## Pseudorandom Generators {#prg}

-> CP TODO Update the reference implementation to match.

 A pseudorandom generator (PRG) is used to expand a short, (pseudo)random seed into a long string of pseudorandom bits.
 A PRG suitable for this document implements the interface specified in this section.
 Concrete constructions are